MileHacker Logo

 Public Transportation in Leeds

-Buses are the main form of public transport, with First Leeds and Arriva Yorkshire operating an extensive network city-wide and suburbs.
+The bus is the main form of public transport, with First Leeds and Arriva Yorkshire operating an extensive network city-wide and suburbs.
 Local train services connect Leeds city center to towns in the area like Headingley, Horsforth, Ilkley, and Harrogate, as part of the wider Northern Rail network.
-Leeds does not have an underground metro or tram system.
+Leeds does not possess an underground metro or tram system.

 Ticketing & Accessibility